jeniyat/Deepgram-Order-Assistant/Readme.md

 ## Overview

 Inventory managers require quick, hands-free access to order-related information across multiple stores.
-This assistant listens to spoken queries, transcribes speech in real time via Deepgram, interprets intent with GPT-4, and fetches relevant data from JSON-based order records, responding verbally and in text.
+This assistant listens to spoken queries, transcribes speech in real time via Deepgram, interprets intent with GPT-4, and fetches relevant data from order records, responding verbally and in text.

 ## Features